Addressing Plastic Pollution and Its Deadly Impacts

 Initially, all plastics may linger in coastal waters, but soon it can be caught by circulating ocean currents known as gyres and transported to anywhere in the world.

-What is the great pacific garbage patch?
+What is the great Pacific garbage patch?

-The Great Pacific Garbage Patch is a vast area in the North Pacific Ocean that accumulates a significant amount of plastics debris.
+The Great Pacific Garbage Patch is a vast area in the North Pacific Ocean that accumulates a significant amount of plastic debris.
 It is not a solid mass of garbage but rather a region where marine litter, mostly plastics, is concentrated due to ocean currents and winds.

 Cause of Garbage Patch

-How does garbage patch created?
+How is a garbage patch created?

 A gyre is a circular ocean current, which is formed by Earth’s wind patterns and the rotational forces of the planet.